cbrownstein-lambda/lambda-kb-articles/windows-freezing-hanging.md

 To use the DISM tool to fix problems with the filesystem or system files:

-1. In the elevated Command Prompt window, run the command:
 1. Press the **Windows key + R** to open the Run window.
 1. In the Run window, type `cmd` then press **Ctrl + Shift + Enter**.
    This command opens the Command Prompt window with elevated (admin) privileges.
+1. In the Command Prompt window, run the command:
    `DISM.exe /Online /Cleanup-Image /RestoreHealth`.
 This command performs cleanup and recovery operations on the system files.
 For more information, see Microsoft's documentation on [repairing a Windows image](https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/repair-a-windows-image?view=windows-10).